scottvr/phart/README.md

     ↓             │             ↓
 [certifi]    [package_c]    [urllib3]
 ```

+You can also run `phart yourscript.py` and tweak the output variables via command-line arguments.

 We might want to tweak the spacing, the character set, add some bounding boxes, etc. The phart cli is your friend for experimenting with styling.

 The renderer shows edge direction using arrows: